lrlljsadaran-rgb/MO-IT101-Group1/README.md

 ## PROGRAM DETAILS:

-The MotorPH Payroll System is a simple Java-based payroll processing program that reads employee and attendance data from CSV/Excel files and calculates employee salaries based on hours worked.
+The MotorPH Payroll System is a simple payroll processing program that reads employee and attendance data from CSV/Excel files and calculates employee salaries based on hours worked.

 The system performs the following functions: